-Getting your Facilities Fit for Sport provides a checklist for health, hygiene and cleaning considerations and actions.
+- Getting your Facilities Fit for Sport provides a checklist for health, hygiene and cleaning considerations and actions.

 - Sports facility operators should ensure participants and visitors wear face coverings, if indoors, before and after activity or when in non-playing areas of the facility.
 For example: reception, locker rooms and storage areas.
-This is a mandatory requirement (in a protection level area) except where an exemption applies, or where there is a ‘reasonable excuse’ not to wear a face covering e.g. if you have a health condition or are disabled, including hidden disabilities such as autism, dementia or a learning disability.
+This is currently a mandatory requirement (in a protection level area) except where an exemption applies, or where there is a ‘reasonable excuse’ not to wear a face covering e.g. if you have a health condition or are disabled, including hidden disabilities such as autism, dementia or a learning disability.

 - Be aware that face coverings discriminate against some deaf people who need to look at lips to help communicate.
 Staff in facilities should be made aware that it is okay to remove their face coverings to communicate with someone who relies on lip reading and facial expressions.

 - Face coverings may not be required when using hospitality services such as café’s, bars, and restaurants.
 For further information refer to Scottish Government Coronavirus (COVID-19): tourism and hospitality sector guidance.

 - The Coronavirus (COVID-19): public use of face coverings provides guidance on general use and exemptions.

 Links to supporting guidance: